Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 - Broken bones

-To receive short-term benefits through The Hartford, a policyholder must file a disability insurance claim and meet all proof of loss requirements.
+To receive short-term disability benefits through The Hartford, a policyholder must timely file a disability insurance claim and meet all proof of loss requirements.
 The Hartford’s standard disability insurance claims forms include four sections:

 - Section I: Employer’s Statement to be completed by the employer’s authorized representative.